Bazel currently provides built-in rules for Java, JavaLite and C++.

 TIP: Clone https://github.com/cgrushko/proto_library to try protobufs in Bazel now.

-Update (January 2019): If you're using Bazel 0.21.0 or later, the minimum Protocol Buffer version required is 3.6.1.2.
-See this pull request for more information.
+Update (February 2020): Starting with Bazel 3.0, the minimum Protocol Buffer version required is 3.11.3.
+See this issue for more information.

 http_archive(